deadc0de6/cploy/README.md

   * handle multiple syncs in parallel
   * secure sync through SSH
-  * can be daemonized
+  * runs in the background
   * allows to provide a specific command to run on each local change
-  * allows to exclude some files from sync
+  * ability to exclude some files from sync

 Quick start:
 ```bash